Get to know this Tuscan Marvel

 Considering a trip to beautiful Italy?
 Check out our Italy Travel Guide

 How to get around Montepulciano

 Montepulciano is pretty small, so visitors can quickly move around without worry.
 The town has car-free pedestrian streets.
-As a result, exploring the town must be on foot.
+As a result, exploring the town must be done on foot.
 That is no issue since the streets here are picturesque and relatively wide.

 The one warning we give you is the walk from the Porta al Prato to the Piazza Grande is continuously going uphill.
 The incline is not steep but can require some effort for those who struggle with hills and quickly get out of breath.